lucidchain/docs/docs/Features/Exporting a service chain/Exporting a service chain.md

 ## Exportation

 After that, you will be asked about your service chain type.
 Select "faceted" or "state" depending on the case.
 You will be able to see your chain represented in a mermaid grpah.
 If you see something like "Max size exceeded" do not panic.
-It is because you chain is too big to be represented in mermaid.
+It is because your chain is too big to be represented in mermaid.
 We are very sorry for that but this is something we cannot fix because it is a mermaid limitation.

 :::tip
 You can decide wheter your data is going to be anonimized or not by selecting this option in the checkbox.
 By default Lucid Chain will not anonimize data.